 BiographyDr.
-Januzzi has been a member of the Massachusetts General Hospital Cardiology Division since 2000 where he is now the Director of the Cardiac Intensive Care Unit and an Associate Professor of Medicine at Harvard Medical School.
+Januzzi has been a member of the Massachusetts General Hospital Cardiology Division since 2000 where he is the Roman W. DeSanctis Endowed Distinguished Clinical Scholar in Medicine.
+He is also the Hutter Family Professor of Medicine at Harvard Medical School and is on faculty at the Harvard Clinical Research Institute.

 Dr. Januzzi graduated first in his class from New York Medical College in 1994, and subsequently did a residency in Internal Medicine at the Brigham and Women's Hospital, followed by a cardiology and echocardiography fellowship at Massachusetts General Hospital.
 Since joining the staff at MGH, Dr. Januzzi is an active clinician, with a focus on acute myocardial infarction, chronic coronary artery disease, acute heart failure, chronic heart failure, and aortic disease.
 He is an active teacher, and has a busy research program, with a specific focus on cardiac biomarker testing.
-He has published more than 150 manuscripts, and has edited 2 textbooks, and speaks widely on the topic.
-He is the Director of the Cardiac Intensive Care Unit at the Massachusetts General Hospital, and is the Cardiologist to the Boston Red Sox.
+He has published more than 400 manuscripts, and has edited 3 textbooks, and speaks widely on the topic of biomarker testing in heart disease.
+He has served as the Cardiology Consultant to the Boston Red Sox since 2005.

 Dr. Januzzi has an active, world-recognized program in cardiac biomarker testing.
-His main area of interest focuses on the natriuretic peptides are markers of heart failure diagnosis, prognosis, and management.
+His main area of interest focuses on the use of biomarkers to better recognize, risk stratify, and manage cardiovascular disease.
+He has done pioneering work on several novel tests now widely available for clinical use.

 At age 81, Roman W. DeSanctis, MD, is one of the hospital’s most veteran and most beloved physicians.
 To honor the legendary MGH cardiologist, the Roman W. DeSanctis, MD, Endowed Distinguished Scholar in Medicine has been established through the generosity of donor Joan Fu and several others.